 One of the biggest Walt Disney World components travelers need to acquaint themselves with is Disney World transportation.

-And when the theme parks reopen, transportation will change drastically.
-Basically, we’ll have to relearn the system and practice extreme patience.
+With the reopening of the theme parks, transportation has changed quite a bit.
+Basically, we all have to relearn the system and practice extreme patience.

-There’s no doubt Disney will do everything in its power to ensure Disney World transportation runs smoothly and efficiently, but guests should keep in mind going in that transportation will probably run slower than usual due to limited capacity.
+There’s no doubt Disney is doing everything in its power to ensure Disney World transportation runs smoothly and efficiently, but guests should keep in mind going in that transportation may run slower than usual due to limited capacity.

 With that, here’s what you need to know about transportation.

 Yes, guests arriving and departing from Orlando International Airport can still use Disney’s Magical Express, but some things will be different:

 - Luggage delivery service for those arriving to and departing from the airport will not be available beginning July 16, 2020.

 - Magical Express guests will be responsible for picking up checked luggage from baggage claim so it can be loaded onto the motorcoach and be taken to your Disney Resort hotel.